Date of Review: 8th October 2024

 The Viewing Enclosures – Huntingdon Racecourse (Left to Right: The Cromwell Stand.
 The Goodliff Stand & The Grandstand

 There are three stands on the racecourse.
-The most modern stand is the Cromwell Stand, which houses both the owners and trainers section and also the private boxes, which have a dedicated roof-top terrace viewing area.
+The most modern stand is the Cromwell Stand, which houses the owner's and trainers' section and the private boxes with a dedicated roof-top terrace viewing area.
 This stand offers the best viewing experience of the winning post; however, the horses are in view for only around 70% of the race.
-You lose sight of them as they come off the first bend past the winning post and go past a private fishing lake, which is surrounded by fast-growing Willow trees.
-The viewing platform is around 15 rows of concrete steps/terracing, with no barriers, and like both of the other stands, it has no seating area whatsoever.
-It does have cover, but only if you are standing at the back of the stand.
-From the middle section onwards, you are completely exposed to the elements.
+You lose sight of them as they come off the first bend past the winning post and go past a private fishing lake surrounded by fast-growing Willow trees.
+However, from this vantage point, you see the horses run past the winning post, not after.

 Viewing from the Goodliff Stand is very similar.
 However, the view of the horses approaching the first bend past the winning post is obstructed by the side of the Grandstand, situated to its left.
 From here, you see only around 60% of the horses in racing.